Skip to main content

 Want to get started with knowledge sharing?

 Confluence is perfect for teams looking to make collaboration effortless.
-A Confluence knowledge base features include real-time editing, a single source of truth of organisational information, and a powerful search engine, which makes it easy for users to find what they're looking for.
+A Confluence knowledge base features include real-time editing, a single source of truth for company information, and a powerful search engine, which makes it easy for users to find what they're looking for.

 Apps that help you do more in Confluence